-- 3. Check the electrolyte level and specific gravity with a hydrometer (except on sealed type batteries) - 4.
+- 1. Review the manufacturer recommendations and then establish a systematic maintenance schedule for your engine starting batteries and house batteries. - 2.
+Monitor your voltmeter for proper charging during engine operation. - 3.
+Check the electrolyte level and specific gravity with a hydrometer (except on sealed type batteries) - 4.
 Use only distilled water to bring electrolytes to a proper level. - 5.
-Make certain that battery cable connections are clean and tight to the battery posts (and to your engine). - 6.
+Make certain that battery cable connections are clean and tight to the battery posts (and to your generator). - 6.
 Keep your batteries clean and free of corrosion.